jonavr-dev/socket-server-node-base/README.md

 tsc -w
 ```

-And in other console run server develop using:
+And in other console run server in develop mode using:
 ```
 nodemon dist/
 ```